Ronnypetson/sotorch/README.md

 # sotorch
 Second-order optimization methods compatible with PyTorch.
-There is no need to implement the jacobians or hessians if the objective function is end-to-end differentiable.
+There is no need to implement the Jacobians or Hessians if the objective function is end-to-end differentiable.

 It is a wrapper of part of scipy.optimize.minimize and based on PyTorch's autograd.